anchore/oss-docs/content/docs/contributing/projects/vunnel.md

 If you have Grype changes, you should also create a PR for that as well.
 The Vunnel PR will not pass PR checks until the Grype PR is merged and the `test/quality/config.yaml` file is updated to point back to the `latest` Grype version.

-### ...for a new schema
+### For a new schema

 This is the same process as listed above with a few additional steps:

 1. You will need to add the new schema to the Vunnel repo in the `schemas` directory.
-2. Grype-DB will need to be updated to support the new schema in the `pkg/provider/unmarshal` and `pkg/process/v*` directories.
+2. Grype DB will need to be updated to support the new schema in the `pkg/provider/unmarshal` and `pkg/process/v*` directories.
 3. The Vunnel `tests/quality/config.yaml` file will need to be updated to use development `grype-db.version`, pointing to your fork.
-4. The final Vunnel PR will not be able to be merged until the Grype-DB PR is merged and the `tests/quality/config.yaml` file is updated to point back to the `latest` Grype-DB version.
+4. The final Vunnel PR will not be able to be merged until the Grype DB PR is merged and the `tests/quality/config.yaml` file is updated to point back to the `latest` Grype DB version.

-## What might need refactoring?
+## Contributing improvements

+### Finding refactoring opportunities

 Looking to help out with improving the code quality of Vunnel, but not sure where to start?